warn4n/life/README.md

 You can still edit `WIDTH` and `HEIGHT` at the top of `life.py` if you want to specify fixed dimensions regardless of your terminal size.

+### Performance

+The evolution step now uses `collections.Counter` under the hood which provides a noticeable speed boost when many cells are alive.